trustgrid/docs/content/en/docs/applications/rdp-app/index.md

 - Internal server hostname or IP - the internal hostname or IP address of the SSH server and port number
 - Virtual Network - only available if connectivity type is Virtual Network.
 The virtual network that will be used to connect to the application
-- Client Virtual IP - only available if connectivity type is Virtual Network.
-The virtual IP address that will be used to connect to the application
+- Client Virtual IP - only available if connectivity type is Virtual Network -defaults to the virtual management IP of the ZTNA gateway if it exists.
+The source virtual IP address that will be used to connect to the application
+- Virtual server hostname or IP - only available if connectifity type is Virtual Network.
+The destination virtual IP address and port number that will be used to connect to the application

 #### Security